rleathart/mc-modlist-installer/README.md

 ## Usage for users

-Note: The dynamically linked (small file size) binaries depend on the .NET Core Runtime 3.1 (for macOS and Linux), which you can download [here](https://dotnet.microsoft.com/download/dotnet-core/3.1) (3rd section in the right hand column).
+Note: The dynamically linked (small file size) binaries depend on the .NET Core Runtime 3.1, which you can download [here](https://dotnet.microsoft.com/download/dotnet-core/3.1) (3rd section in the right hand column).
-Windows binaries depend on the [.NET Framework 4.8 runtime](https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net48-web-installer)
-(which you should already have installed).
 If you want to just download an executable and go, statically linked binaries are provided (the ones with larger file sizes).